transport-stack/wiki-transport-stack/docs/use-cases/bus-auto-outshedding.md

      - **Outshedding**: When a bus moves from inside the depot to outside
      - **Inshedding**: When a bus moves from outside the depot to inside

-   - **Shift Classification**: Based on the time of day when the transition occurs:
+   - **Shift Classification**: Based on the time of day when the transition occurs.

+      An example could be
       - Morning shift outshedding: Typically between 4:00 AM and 12:00 PM
       - Morning shift inshedding: Typically between 8:00 AM and 4:00 PM
       - Evening shift outshedding: Typically between 4:00 PM and 12:00 AM
       - Evening shift inshedding: Typically between 8:00 PM and 4:00 AM

    - **Hysteresis Implementation**: To prevent rapid toggling between states due to GPS inaccuracies at depot boundaries, the system implements a hysteresis buffer zone around depot perimeters.